vippsas/vipps-login-api/api-guide/overview.md

 ##### Automatic return from Vipps app

-Requires the merchant to handle user session cross browsers.

-This flow is designed for web-pages that would like to have the user automatically returned to a browser after completing the confirmation in the Vipps app.
-Note that there are security implications by using this flow. **It is not suited for every scenario.
+This flow will automatically take the user back to a browser when they accept the login in the Vipps app.

+There are security implications by using this flow which requires the merchant to handle the user session across browsers.
+ **It is not suited for every scenario.
 Merchants must make their own considerations to ensure that it is only used where suitable**.

-Due to how the different mobile operating systems handle app-switch to browser, the user can be returned to a different browser than the one he/she started in.
-On iOS the user can e.g. start the login in Chrome and be returned to Safari after confirming in the Vipps app.
-This means that the merchant site cannot rely on cookies being present in the browser the user is returned to.

-By using this flow Vipps Login will be able to complete the login process even if the user ends up in a different browser.
+By using this flow, Vipps Login will be able to complete the login process even if the user ends up in a different browser.
 However, the merchant **must ensure that logins can complete, even without session information like cookies.**

-See [how to implement](flows/automatic-return.md), including more information on the security considerations.
+See [Automatic return from Vipps app](flows/automatic-return.md) for details about implementation and security considerations.

 #### No dialog flow - log the user in directly when possible